sensebox/senseBox_Eye/README.md

-# senseBox-Eye
+# senseBox-eye
-demos, schematics, ...
+Examples, schematics, beginnings of a BSP and more